Zinc- Foods that fight Diabetes

-Foods that helps to increase zinc in body
+Foods that help to increase zinc in the body

-It has been well established and highly promoted in research literature and clinical use that antioxidants like zinc are good for human health.
+Zinc- Foods that fight Diabetes.
+It has been well established and highly promoted in the research literature and clinical use that antioxidants like zinc are good for human health.
 A new and exciting field of research has shown that antioxidants, especially zinc, are good not only for human health but also for diabetes.

 Adults need zinc to maintain good health.
-Zinc is extremely important for the promotion of healthy hair, skin and nails and it is essential for the right sense of taste and smell.
-Zinc plays an integral role in immune function, protein synthesis, wound healing, DNA synthesis and cell division.
-Zinc is important for the metabolism of lipids, carbohydrates and proteins, as well as for the control of cell signal transduction and reduction.
-In men, zinc has been shown to protect the prostate gland from infection and enlargement, which has been linked as a risk of prostate cancer.
+Zinc is extremely important for the promotion of healthy hair, skin, and nails and it is essential for the right sense of taste and smell.
+Zinc plays an integral role in immune function, protein synthesis, wound healing, DNA synthesis, and cell division.
+Zinc is important for the metabolism of lipids, carbohydrates, and proteins, as well as for the control of cell signal transduction and reduction.
+In men, zinc has been shown to protect the prostate gland from infection and enlargement, which has been linked to a risk of prostate cancer.
 In women, zinc helps to treat menstrual problems and reduce related symptoms.
 Zinc can protect against night blindness and prevent the development of cataract fungus.
-Children need zinc to grow, maintain a healthy body weight, fight diseases such as pneumonia, diarrhea and diabetes, and reduce the length of common colds
+Children need zinc to grow, maintain healthy body weight, fight diseases such as pneumonia, diarrhea, and diabetes and reduce the length of common colds

 * What has zinc got to do with diabetes